parthgarg1974/Airplane_Simulator/README.md

   * cmake ..
   * make all

-* To run the game enter these command in the output/ directory:
+* To run the game enter these command in the output/ directory:-
 	* run	./graphics_asgn1 in build directory